britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 const chartBrush = britecharts.brush();
 const brushContainer = d3.select('.brush-container');
 ```
-We would need to add the real container to the DOM:
+We would need to add the container to the DOM:
 ```html
 <div class="brush-container"></div>
 ```